pokeninja66/one-stream-crud/README.md

 ## API Documentation

-API documentation is generated using Swagger.
+API documentation is generated using iDoc.
--   **Locally**: Run `php artisan l5-swagger:generate` and access it at `/api/documentation`.
+-   **Locally**: Run `php artisan idoc:generate` and access it at `/idoc`.
--   **Production**: It is generated automatically on deployment and available at `https://one-stream-crud.onrender.com/api/documentation`.
+-   **Production**: It is generated automatically on deployment and available at `https://one-stream-crud.onrender.com/idoc`.

 ## API Endpoints

 Below are the available API endpoints.
-For more detailed information, please refer to the [Swagger Documentation](#-api-documentation).
+For more detailed information, please refer to the [iDoc Documentation](#-api-documentation).

 ### Streams